Investigative Learning Camp (Grades 5-8)

 In this course, you will delve into the world of comics, cartoons, and visual storytelling.
 We will explore a wide variety of illustration styles through various reading selections, including classic comic strips, political cartoons, and excerpts from manga and graphic novels.
 We will then create our own cartoons and comics, practicing how to express character and emotion by combining words and pictures.
 No artistic skills are required for this course, though a passion for doodling is strongly encouraged!

-Intro to Entrepreneurship
+Intro to Psychology

 Marine Biology